ashleywillard/healthy-eff/README.md

 * General User restrictions: User cannot access the admin page or the manage page.

+#### Admin Interactions

-##### Administrator Restrictions
+##### Admin Page:
+* To navigate to the Admin Page, select the Admin tab at the top left of your browswer.
+* To select a specific month, use the arrow tabs
+  * Only months with employee data will appear
+* To generat the pdf audit sheet or the monthly accounting sheet, first select employees, then selct either Print Audit Sheet or Print Selected
+  * Admin can either select all employees, or individually select employees.

-* Admin Page Restrictions: Only employees who have submitted a healthy activity in the month selected will be available to select via checkbox,
+  * Only employees who have submitted a healthy activity in the month selected will be available to select via checkbox
+* To view a specific employee's calendar, click the calendar image in the row that corresponds to that employees name

-* Manage Page Restrictions: Admin can only change the reimbursement rate by four numbers in length (not counting a period, so 1111 and 11.11 are both valid.
+##### Manage Page Restrictions: Admin can only change the reimbursement rate by four numbers in length (not counting a period, so 1111 and 11.11 are both valid.
 11111 is not).
 Admins cannot delete themselves, although other admins can delete other admins.

 ##License

 Copyright (c) 2015 Sarah Hernandez, Ashley Willard, Michelle Lin, Corinne Schafle, Allan Tang, Alex Ho.
 See LICENSE for details.